Book cover

 Release Branches

 These branches also originate from develop.
 They are used to prepare a new release, which must be approved by the customers.
-Once the customer gives the green light, the release branches are integrated into main since a new system version is ready for deployment.
+Once the customer gives the green light, the release branches are integrated into main as a new system version is ready for deployment.

 Release branch (last branch in the figure) using Git-flow